edurant/sandbox/csc4601/lab-03/README.md

 We need the scikit-learn package (note import name is sklearn), which wasn't used in previous labs.
 To install, execute the following *after* activating your csc4601 environment:
     conda install scikit-learn

-### Note on scipy version

-For this lab, the provided class's implementation relies on an earlier version of scipy.
-If you have the latest version of scipy it will give you an error when running the provided code.

-The issue is due to the encoding of the labels/responses as strings rather than numerical values.

-To work around this for this lab, you can use a [LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) as in the following code prior to using the provided class:

-    from sklearn.preprocessing import LabelEncoder
-    label_enc = LabelEncoder()
-    true_labels = df["label"].values # 2 unique string values
-    true_labels = label_enc.fit_transform(true_labels) # map to integers 0 and 1
-    pred_labels = decision_boundaries.linear_decision_boundary_classifier(dec_bound_vec, features, true_labels, features)
-    pred_labels = label_enc.inverse_transform(pred_labels.astype(int)) # float to int to original string label
-    true_labels = label_enc.inverse_transform(true_labels) # back to original string labels

 ### Instructions

 ### __1.__ Decision boundaries and Evaluation of Model Predictions with Metrics